 However, the human body is not engineered to absorb the violent impacts of a car accident.
 The cervical spine is vulnerable to even low impact forces, and a whiplash injury can occur even when the vehicles involved in the crash show little or no signs of damage.

 Someone who has sustained a whiplash injury will almost certainly experience neck pain and should promptly see a medical professional.
 Other complaints involve a pins-and-needles sensation in the neck and spine, which can be the result of nerve damage.
 Some people also experience stiffness and difficulty turning their head.
 In many cases, the pain from the whiplash injury even migrates from the neck down the shoulder and into the arms.

 More serious whiplash injuries can involve debilitating symptoms.
 These serious whiplash injury symptoms include extreme pain, difficulty maintaining balance, lack of coordination, weakness in the arms, and mental health issues.

 Many whiplash injury victims have a hard time falling asleep and staying asleep due to chronic pain that makes it difficult to find a comfortable resting position.
 Whiplash can even interfere with an individual’s work, as it can be difficult for injury victims to stay upright for long periods of time.

 Whether a person sits at a desk all day or performs manual labor at a construction site, whiplash is an injury that can change an individual’s life, force them to take time off work, and stop them from enjoying time with friends and loved ones.

-If you or a loved one has been injured by a product or toy that caught fire, get in touch with a Pennsylvania burn injury lawyer right away.
-Contact Philadelphia and New Jersey burn injury lawyer Rand Spear today at 877-GET-RAND.
+If you or a loved one has been injured by a vehicle accident, get in touch with a Pennsylvania burn injury lawyer right away.
+Contact Philadelphia and New Jersey accident injury lawyer Rand Spear today at 877-GET-RAND.